sf-wdi-22-23/modules-23/w04-associations-and-auth/d02-dawn-Cookies-and-Sessions/README.md

 ### Motivation (Why?)

 Every HTTP request/response stands on its own.
-Because the request is the only context the client needs understand the response, the HTTP protocol is said to be *stateless*.
+Because the request is the only context the client needs to understand the response, the HTTP protocol is said to be *stateless*.

 Sometimes we need state to persist across requests; this is where cookies and sessions come in.
 One example is a shopping cart.
 Without cookies or sessions, your shopping cart would be empty as soon as you navigated to the next page!